Ghostmonday/Synapse/README.md

 ## Support

-For issues and questions, check `legacy/` for archived documentation.
+For issues and questions, check the repository documentation.